-Despite this, the established belief that liquor could cure and prevent a variety of ailments prevailed.
+Despite this, the established belief that liquor could cure and prevent a variety of infirmities prevailed.
 During Prohibition, doctors were still able to prescribe liquor to patients on a specially designed government prescription form that could be filled at any pharmacy.
 When medicinal whiskey stocks were low, the government would increase its production.

 As one might expect, the number of prescriptions for alcohol soared.
 A significant amount of the designated supplies were also diverted from their intended destinations by bootleggers and corrupt individuals.